envisim/core/GUIDELINES.md

 ## Naming conventions
-Naming is based on (Google Style Guide)[https://google.github.io/styleguide/tsguide.html#naming], but can be summarized to:
+Naming is based on [Google Style Guide](https://google.github.io/styleguide/tsguide.html#naming), but can be summarized to:

 | Style            | Category                                                           |
 |------------------|--------------------------------------------------------------------|